preorder on Amazon‚ other stores follow soon

 A rollercoaster ride of adventure and emotions in post-war Berlin

-After the devastating battle for Berlin in April 1945, Lotte Berger’s situation seems hopeless.
-Her apartment lies in rubble, her mother suffers a breakdown after an assault by Russian soldiers, and both, Lotte’s father and fiancé are missing in Russia.
-Only when Mitch Cameron, an American pilot, supports her after an accident does she regain hope.
-Just as they are getting closer, Lotte’s fiancé reappears under suspicious circumstances…
+Berlin, May 1945: As the war finally ends, Lotte Berger’s apartment lies in rubble, her mother suffers a breakdown after an assault by Russian soldiers, and both, Lotte’s father and fiancé are missing in Russia.
+Only when Mitch Cameron, an American pilot, comes to her aid after an accident, does she regain hope.
+Just as they are growing closer, Lotte’s fiancé reappears under suspicious circumstances…